 Our lead product candidate, reproxalap, is a first-in-class treatment in late-stage development for dry eye disease ("DED") and allergic conjunctivitis ("AC").
-We have additional product candidates in development for systemic immune-mediated diseases, proliferative vitreoretinopathy ("PVR"), and other retinal diseases, autoimmune disease, and cancer.
+We have additional product candidates in development for systemic immune-mediated diseases, proliferative vitreoretinopathy ("PVR") and other retinal diseases, autoimmune disease, and cancer.
 We currently intend to commercialize our products directly or through collaborations.
 None of our product candidates have been approved for sale in the United States or elsewhere.

-Our lead product candidate reproxalap is a reactive aldehyde species ("RASP") inhibitor that has been shown to diminish ocular inflammation, and has demonstrated statistically significant and clinically relevant improvements across an aggregate of seven Phase 2 clinical trials in DED and AC, a Phase 3 clinical trial in AC, and Part 1 of a Phase 3 clinical trial in DED, when administered topically to the eye as an ophthalmic solution.
+Reproxalap is a RASP (reactive aldehyde species) inhibitor that has demonstrated statistically significant and clinically relevant improvements across an aggregate of seven Phase 2 clinical trials in DED and AC, a Phase 3 clinical trial in AC, and Part 1 of a Phase 3 clinical trial in DED, when administered topically to the eye as an ophthalmic solution.
 Administered to the skin as a topical dermatologic formulation in a Phase 2 clinical trial and in Part 1 of a Phase 3 clinical trial, reproxalap demonstrated statistically significant and clinically relevant improvements in ichthyosis (a severe skin disorder) caused by Sjögren-Larsson Syndrome ("SLS"), a rare RASP-mediated disease with no approved therapy.
 Additionally, in a Phase 1 clinical trial, ADX-629, a first-in-class orally available RASP inhibitor, was well-tolerated and no treatment-related adverse events were observed.
 Relative to subjects treated with placebo, reduction in the commonly described pro-inflammatory RASP malondialdehyde was observed in treated subjects.
 A growing body of clinical evidence supports the potential and relevance of RASP inhibition as a new and differentiated mechanism of action.
 We have discovered and are developing one additional RASP inhibitor, ADX-103, for the treatment of retinal disease.